fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'f' is an instance of 'reellwertige Funktion'
         - 'F' is an instance of 'komplexwertige Funktion'
         - 'i' is an instance of 'integer number'
+        - 't' is an instance of 'real number'
     - formalized assertion:
         - There is an equation:
             - formalized left hand side: 'Laplace Transformation'('höhere Zeitableitung'('f(t)', 'i'))